vvanhee/TumblrUploadr/README.md

-This iOS / Objective C code uploads multiple photos to Flickr as a slideshow / photoset.
+## This iOS / Objective C code uploads multiple photos to Flickr as a slideshow / photoset.

 Steps to get this to work:

 Copy all files to a group in your project.
-In your MyViewController.h, import the header and register the TumblrUploadrDelegate:
+In your MyViewController.h, import the header and register the TumblrUploadrDelegate like so:

     #import "TumblrUploadr.h"

-    @interface MyViewController : UIViewController <TumblrUploadrDelegate> {
+    @interface MyViewController : UIViewController <TumblrUploadrDelegate, AnotherDelegate> {
     ...
     }